chojamacarthy/Breast_USC_app/README.md

 To get an overview of the datasets used, the model training routines, and the steps carried out for explainable AI such as GRAD-CAM, please visit the below repository.

 https://github.com/chojamacarthy/Breast-Ultrasound-Classifier

+For any issues, contact Choja Macarthy - chojamacarthy30@gmail.com